-The NYOH Stem Cell Transplant Program is staffed by a multidisciplinary team of cancer care professionals including: medical director program coordinator and pharmacist, and infusion therapy nurses.
+The NYOH Stem Cell Transplant Program is staffed by a multidisciplinary team of cancer care professionals including the medical director, program coordinator and pharmacist, and infusion therapy nurses.
 The team also includes home care nurses, inpatient oncology nurses, medical social workers, specialists in stem cell apheresis and patient benefits representatives.

 The transplant team is committed to providing a safe and supportive environment for its patients and offers a comprehensive program that includes:

-The apheresis procedure is performed in the NYOH facility at Albany Medical Center under the supervision of the program’s medical director, Dr. Ira Zackon.
+The apheresis procedure is performed in the NYOH facility at Albany Medical Center under the supervision of the program’s medical director, Courtney M. Bellomo, M.D.